sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 which may not be solved analytically such as energy levels of Helium atom.
 There are numerical methods to retrieve the eigenenergies of physical systems such as variational methods.
 Once the problem is reduced to a optimization problem one can use Neural Networks to solve the problem.
 In the literature, it is often to see the methods which uses trial wavefunctions and imposed boundary conditions than seek for the solutions.
 In this paper, however, there is no trial wavefunctions and boundary conditions.
 The problem was solved in an unsupervised manner.
+The method is described in more details in section 2.1

 Summarize the paper, the method & its contributions in relation with the existing literature.